Coronavirus latest: Pope urges 'solidarity' in face of pandemic | DW | 12.04.2020

 Pope Francis has offered sympathy to those who weren't able to say goodbye to their loved ones.
-Europe's elderly have been warned they have to stay isolated until the end of the year.
+Meanwhile, Europe's elderly have been warned that isolation measures may apply until 2021.
 Follow DW for the latest updates.

 Updates in Universal Coordinated Time (UTC/GMT)